A Field and Its Forms

 Within Victorian studies, material culture scholars have called attention to digitization’s repercussions for our archive, lamenting this vicious cycle of high database prices and shrinking stacks.
 Andrew Stauffer distills these concerns especially poignantly, arguing that to reduce the number of physical nineteenth-century texts in circulation is to lose the opportunity to read these texts for traces of their own past audiences (340).
 The dedication on the flyleaf, the flowers pressed between pages, and the sewing needle stored in a book for safekeeping—we lose the lion’s share of these idiosyncratic traces when a few digital “surrogates” replace access to a much wider range of physical texts (336-37).
 The most strident skeptics of the digitization economy argue for material preservation, or at the very least, for the creation of high-quality and stable photographs of each individual text that is relocated out of the reach of archive visitors.

-I’m persuaded by these concerns about the value of a varied physical archive within reach of visitors, but I would also like us to think more strategically about access issues within the economic structures we cannot escape.
-It is an inescapable truth that many libraries simply cannot afford to maintain collections of nineteenth-century texts if they even have them in the first place, nor can they subscribe to repositories such as the British Periodicals Database.
+I’m persuaded by these concerns about the value of keeping a varied physical archive within reach of visitors, but I would also like us to think more strategically about access issues within the economic structures we cannot escape.
+It is an unavoidable truth that many libraries simply cannot afford to maintain collections of nineteenth-century texts if they even have them in the first place.
+Likewise, nor not all libraries are able to subscribe to repositories such as the British Periodicals Database.
 Although material copies of texts offer insights that cannot be gained through virtual surrogates, digitized primary source texts expand people’s ability to explore at least some of the material traces Stauffer and others describe.
 This is especially a boon for poorly-funded libraries or people who cannot travel to visit physical texts for any number of reasons—finances or physical ailments among them.
 More than this, with new digital platforms and soaring storage capabilities, we have the opportunity to develop new ways of thinking with readers’ material traces.
 Imagine, for instance, a platform that superimposed the marginalia from multiple copies of the first volume edition of The Woman in White!
 Imagine if libraries and individuals could contribute their scanned copies of the same edition for inclusion in the collection.
 What an interesting thing it would be to look at the patterns that might emerge in the margins…